DanielMolinaR/danielmolinar.github.io/content/proposals/padelshop.en.md

    - *Additional remarks*
    - *Unexpected impediments and/or problems*

-A full year of maintenance at a reduced hourly rate of 70€ is included.
+A full year of maintenance at a reduced hourly rate of 70€ Excl.
+VAT is included.
 After one year the new hourly rate would need to be rearranged.

 ## Proposal #2